Online courses in Classical Latin

 INTERMEDIATE

 We will follow The Complete Latin Course with additional readings from a number of authors, including Virgil, Horace and Ovid.
 To join this course you will be familiar-ish with all active tenses of all verbs, with past participles, and with all the declensions of nouns and adjectives.
-If in doubt, contact the teacher above.
+You will also have met the passive voice.
+If you are new to this course, please contact the teacher to discuss the level.

 INTERMEDIATE PLUS

 We will follow The Complete Latin Course with additional readings from various poets.
 To join this course you will be familiar with all tenses of verbs, active, passive and deponents; you’ll be able to recognise endings of nouns, adjectives and pronouns (or aspiring to that!); and have some working knowledge of the subjunctive.
-As above, if in doubt, contact the teacher.
+If you are new to this course, please contact the teacher to discuss the level.

 Course details and fees for online courses